SBS Swiss Business School

-SBS Swiss Business School is a private business school located in Zurich, Switzerland with affiliated campuses in Latvia, Kazakhstan, United Arab Emirates, Hong Kong, Argentina, India, Myanmar and Spain.
+SBS Swiss Business School is a private business school, located in Zurich, Switzerland, with affiliated campuses in Latvia, Kazakhstan, the United Arab Emirates, Hong Kong, Argentina, India, Myanmar and Spain.

 History

 SBS Swiss Business School was founded in 1998 as a private institution.

 Academic programs

 SBS Swiss Business School offers a variety of programs.
 All academic programs are taught in English.
 SBS delivers undergraduate, graduate and doctoral programs such as Bachelor, Master and Doctoral degrees.

 Undergraduate and graduate programs are proposed in several disciplines, including Business administration, E-Commerce and Science.

 An Executive MBA, an Online MBA and a Doctorate Program in Business Administration are also available.

 Accreditation status

 SBS Swiss Business School has received institutional accreditation in accordance with the Swiss Higher Education Act (HEdA).

 The Swiss Accreditation Council has accredited SBS as a University of Applied Sciences Institute after a comprehensive quality assessment process conducted by the Agency for Accreditation and Quality Assurance (AAQ).

 SBS Swiss Business School is additionally accredited by the British Accreditation Council (BAC), and professionally accredited by Association of Collegiate Business Schools and Programs (ACBSP) as well as the International Assembly for Collegiate Business Education (IACBE).
 IACBE and ACBSP are U.S. based accreditation bodies that are accredited by the Council for Higher Education Accreditation (CHEA), a recognized accrediting organization that is recognized by the U.S Department of Education.

-Furthermore, SBS Swiss Business School holds an EduQua certification, a Swiss Quality Assurance Certificate for providers in the field of Adult Learning and is certified by SWISS LABEL, a protected trademark symbol in Switzerland that is granted to members with genuine Swiss high-quality services and products.
+Furthermore, SBS Swiss Business School holds a Swiss Quality Assurance Certificate for providers in the field of Adult Learning and is certified by SWISS LABEL, a protected trademark symbol in Switzerland that is granted to members with genuine Swiss high-quality services and products.